 Acknowledge that it's going to be hard work.
 How many times have you set goals before, then not followed through?
 It's ok.
 I've totally been there... but if you really do want to make your dreams happen, your work ethic needs to match your goals.
 It would be super sweet if all we needed to do was cut out pictures of what we want to attract into our lives and they would just magically show up, but that's just not the case.
 Decide that accomplishing your goals is going to be hard.
 Really hard.
 Otherwise, everyone would just do it.
 But here's the thing... it will be worth it.

-Dream big.
-Go for the gold.
+Set goals.
 Don't let your old mindset and fears control you.
-Think bigger than ever before because here's the thing: It's better to set super scary wet your pants kind of goals and come up a little short than to set "realistic" goals and achieve mediocrity.
 At the beginning of this year, I sat down to establish my own goals for this year.
 I was so off track of my long term mental, physical, career and family goals coming into 2018, that I knew I needed to put some crazy things on that paper to help me get back on track.
 Of course, I didn't accomplish everything on my list this year, and some of the items are things that don't really light my fire anymore, but putting something down on paper held me accountable enough to get 90% of the way there and become crystal clear on what I want from 2019.

 "Lame, vague goals are the best way to live a lame, vague life."
 Jen Sincero

 Write it down.
 And be SPECIFIC!
 This one had me saying "good one, God".
-At the beginning of this year, my best friend Erica and I decided that we were going to crush our career goals.
+At the beginning of this year, my best friend Erica and I decided that we were going to crush our goals.
 This was the year.
-In our company, when you and your team achieve the top 1% of sales, the company gives you this sweet diamond pin (along with other perks, including a fat raise).
-This would mean five promotions for her, but I decided that we were up for the challenge.
+In our company, when you and your team achieve the top 1% of sales, the company gives you this sweet diamond pin.
+This would mean a stretch for her, but I decided that we were up for the challenge.
 (If I could call myself out on this one after the fact, I'd say: 1.
 You can only set goals for yourself, not others. and 2.
 Your effort ALWAYS must be in alignment with your goals.)
 Anyways, I pasted a photo of all of us on my dream board and wrote "Diamond: Erica".
 Well... a diamond happened!
 Not in the way that I expected, but equally as awesome.
 In October, Erica got engaged to her long time boyfriend and he gave her a beautiful diamond ring.
 Obviously I was ecstatic, but I also had to giggle when I looked at my dream board the next morning and realized the wording that I had used under that goal... "diamond: Erica".

 "The universe responds to details."
 Jen Sincero